oleg-alexandrov/PolyView/Readme.md

 PolyView can add, delete, move, and transform polygons, vertices, edges, and text labels.
 It can also cut polygons to a box.

+This program can overlay images and polygons, if each image has a plain-text metadata file describing how to place the image relative to the polygons.

+These features are documented in detail further down this document.

 # Installation

 This software is available for Linux, OSX, and Microsoft Windows.
 It